jjossie/simon-astley/README.md

 ![The project all wired up](photos/photo.jpeg)

 Also I didn't feel like making short jumper wires for the buttons' connections to +5V so I just used super weak 10ohm resistors.

+## Issues

+Most of the problems I encountered in this fell into one of two categories:

+- Software logic
+- Arduino output

+I did not realize that you have to setup the pins with a call to `pinMode()`, so I was getting strange low voltages and unpredictable behavior on the LEDs for a while.
+Once I found the `pinMode()` problem it was an easy fix.

+Otherwise the only other types of issues I had were just in debugging my own code.
+I accidentally wrote in a memory leak at one point, and I had problems getting a switch case to be caught (still boggled about that one).
+Otherwise, this project was pretty straightforward and easy to get done.

+## Future Improvements

+If given more time, I would spend some time refactoring the code to make it a bit more robust, adaptable, and configurable.
+I’d use the Button class in combination with a Sequence or Melody class to make it possible to have more than one song played.
+Right now it’s pretty rigid.

+I’d also add more buttons to actually be able to play all seven (or more) notes, but my kit only came with five.